BLAKE3-team/BLAKE3/c/README.md

   size_t out_len);
 ```

-Finalize the hasher and emit an output of any length.
-This doesn't
+Finalize the hasher and return an output of any length, given in bytes.
-modify the hasher itself, and it's possible to finalize again after
+This doesn't modify the hasher itself, and it's possible to finalize
-adding more input.
-The constant `BLAKE3_OUT_LEN` provides the default
+again after adding more input.
+The constant `BLAKE3_OUT_LEN` provides
-output length, 32 bytes.
+the default output length, 32 bytes, which is recommended for most
+callers.

+Outputs shorter than the default length of 32 bytes (256 bits) provide
+less security.
+An N-bit BLAKE3 output is intended to provide N bits of
+first and second preimage resistance and N/2 bits of collision
+resistance, for any N up to 256.
+Longer outputs don't provide any
+additional security.

+Shorter BLAKE3 outputs are prefixes of longer ones.
+Explicitly
+requesting a short output is equivalent to truncating the default-length
+output.
+(Note that this is different between BLAKE2 and BLAKE3.)

 ## Less Common API Functions